 There are then a few things potentially needed.
 The first is that some recordings are nominally in stereo.
 Those will appear as two traces stacked vertically.
-If that's what you see, go to the Tracks menu and select 'Stereo track to mono'.
+If that's what you see, type ctrl-A to select both tracks and then go to the Tracks menu, select Mix and then 'Stereo track down to mono'.
 That will combine the two tracks into one.

 Sound level is measured in decibels (dB).
 The definition is complicated, but roughly, amplifying by 5dB makes sounds 'a little louder', by 10db 'quite a bit louder' and by 20db 'a lot louder'.
 Our aim is to make all the speakers in a service sound about the same loudness.
 The only way to do that is to listen and compare, as, strangely, the traces of sounds which sound about equally loud often look quite different on the screen.

-The trace you have in front of you is me speaking, and it is about the right volume.
-Craig's recordings are subjectively rather quieter and often need to be amplified a little - usually 5dB is about right.
+The trace you have in front of you is me speaking, and needs to be amplified by 3 or 4 dB.
+Craig's recordings are often rather quieter and need to be amplified a little more - usually 5dB is about right.
 Other speakers vary: some sound over-loud and others need amplification.
 I play each recording with the volume control on my speakers at the same level and judge whether they need to be amplified or reduced.
 It isn't an exact science.

-STo do that first select the entire track.
+To do it first select the entire track.
 The easiest way is to hold down your Ctrl key and type

 'a' (for 'all').
 Now go to the Effect menu and select Amplify.
 You will see this box: